 Our first challenge consisted of holding a 6-kilogram (15-pound) weight overhead and completing a 20-meter burden carry.

 Our second challenge was a classic – the Sally up Sally down plank challenge.
 The boys completed this challenge in the parking lot of a gas station in the small town of Laingsburg.
 Needless to say, we got a few wayward glances.

 Our final challenge began 1 kilometer from the entrance to the farm.
 I spoke to the boys about paying respect to those who paved the path before us.
 I told them we are only capable of reaching the stars because we stand on the shoulders of the giants who came before us.
 At that point, each apprentice was given a 6-kilogram (15-pound) weight.
 We would complete the last 1 kilometer to the gates of the farm doing a farmer’s carry.

 We needed a workout that would challenge the apprentices.
 One of the greatest benchmark workouts in functional fitness is “Murph”.
-Murph was named after a fallen service member and is performed at most many gyms on Memorial day in his honor.
-A Murph consist of doing exercises consecutively for time:
+Murph was named after a fallen service member and is performed at many gyms on Memorial day in his honor.
+A Murph consists of doing exercises consecutively for time:

 - 1-mile run